Pasadena City College: Demographics

 The school attracts students from throughout Southern California, enrolling a large percentage of student from outside the bounds of the Pasadena Area Community College District, which was established in 1966.
 The district includes the cities of Pasadena, South Pasadena, Altadena, San Marino, Temple City, La Cañada Flintridge, Arcadia, Sierra Madre, and portions of Rosemead and El Monte.

 As of 2017, there are approximately 27,324 students enrolled in the school.
 Full-time enrollment 10,422 and part-time 16,902 students.
 The student-faculty ratio is 26-to-1.
 The demographics of the students in 2012: 43.2 percent Hispanic, 26.8 percent Asian or Pacific Islander, 9 percent Caucasian, 3.9 percent African American, and 0.1 percent American Indian.
 51.2 percent of the students are female, while 48.3 percent are male.

-The in-state tuition and fees for 2017-2018 were $1,348, and out-of-state tuition and fees were $7,004.
+The in-state tuition and fees for 2017–2018 were $1,348, and out-of-state tuition and fees were $7,004.
 There is no application fee.

 The staff members of the International Student Office assist international students in the application process and support their transition during their time at the school.
 Before registration, international students are required to pass the English as a Second Language (ESL) and Math placement examinations before being accepted into the school.
 They are also required to attend counseling to plan for classes.
 Assistance is available to become familiar with campus resources, i.e., Counseling Office, Library, Learning Assistance Center (LAC), the ESL Center, and Computing Services.
 It is recommended that all students meet with a counselor to develop a Student Educational Plan (SEP) (L104).

 In 2015, there were 425 full-time professors and 1,119 part-time professors.
 They are represented by the Academic Senate and the Faculty Association.
 There were 322 classified staff.
 There were a total of 77 administrators (managers, directors, supervisors, deans, vice-president and president), represented by the Management Association.

-Academic programs

-Graphic Communications Technology

-Originally the printing program, this program has provided training in commercial printing, including lithography and screen printing, since the 1940s.

-Mathematics

-The math department has won the AMATYC community college mathematics competition numerous times.
-PCC is also one of the only colleges which is invited to participate in the William Lowell Putnam Mathematical Competition.

-Ethnic studies

-Pasadena City College has a long history of teaching Ethnic studies at the community college level.
-These include courses in Asian American studies, Chicano studies, African American studies, and American Indian studies.